quadrate-language/quadrate/docs/docs/docs/learn/6-error-handling/basics.md

 ## Key Rules

 1. Mark fallible functions with `!` after the signature
-2. Use `"message" code error` to signal errors
+2. Use `code "message" panic` to signal panics
 3. Handle errors with `if { success } else { error }`
 4. The compiler enforces error handling
-5. Use `drop` to discard the error value in the else branch
+5. The `if` branch has the function outputs; the `else` branch does not

 ## What's Next?